abhishekkumawat-47/Dr-Reddy-s-Hackathon-Ques-1-Answer-/README.md

 - **Validated Methodology**: Multiple analysis approaches confirm results
 - **Reproducible Framework**: Standardized approach for future decisions

-**🏆 UPDATED CONCLUSION: R1 is the optimal choice with even stronger justification under the new priority system, demonstrating superior performance in impurity minimization (3.4%), yield maximization (96.4%), and overall process efficiency.**pplications.
+**🏆 UPDATED CONCLUSION: R1 is the optimal choice with even stronger justification under the new priority system, demonstrating superior performance in impurity minimization (3.4%), yield maximization (96.4%), and overall process efficiency for flow chemistry applications.**pplications.
 This involved multiple analytical approaches, validation steps, and a priority-weighted scoring system.

 ---